-Eligible applicants are institutions of higher education, hospitals, other non-profits, commercial organizations, foreign governments, organizations under the jurisdiction of foreign governments, international organizations, and state, local and Indian tribal governments.
-Federal agencies or institutions are not eligible to receive Federal assistance under this announcement, but may be project partners.
-Note: Federal agencies or institutions who are project partners must demonstrate that they have legal authority to receive funds from outside sources in excess of their appropriations.
+Eligible applicants are state, local, Indian tribal governments, private or nonprofit organizations, and institutions of higher education.
+Applicants must be familiar with the coastal community and the issues faced by coastal managers and scientists and applicants must have state or local coastal resource management agencies as project partners.
+Federal agencies or institutions are not eligible to receive Federal assistance under this announcement, but may also be project partners.
+Note: Federal agencies or institutions who are project partners must demonstrate that they have legal authority to receive funds in excess of their appropriation.